 David Kinley holds the Chair in Human Rights Law at University of Sydney.
 He is also an Academic Panel member of Doughty Street Chambers in London.
 His particular expertise is in human rights and the global economy, focusing on the respective roles and responsibilities of corporations and states.
 He has previously held teaching positions Cambridge University, ANU, University of New South Wales, Washington College of Law, American University, and Paris 1 (La Sorbonne).
 He was also the founding Director of the Castan Centre for Human Rights Law at Monash University.
 He was a Senior Fulbright Scholar in 2004, based in Washington DC, and the Herbert Smith Visiting Fellow at the Faculty of Law, University of Cambridge in 2008.
 He has written and edited eight books and more than 80 articles, book chapters, reports and papers, and worked for nearly 20 years as a consultant and adviser on international and domestic human rights law in (or with agencies from) China, Vietnam, Indonesia, South Africa, Bangladesh, Thailand, Iraq, Nepal, Laos, the Pacific Islands, and Myanmar.
 He has worked for wide range of international organizations, including the UN Office of the High Commissioner for Human Rights, the World Bank, the European Union, the Ford Foundation, the Friedrich Ebert Stiftung, the UNDP, AusAID, and the Asia Pacific Forum of National Human Rights Institutions, as well as transnational corporations and NGOs.
 He has also previously worked for three years with the Australian Law Reform Commission and two years with the Australian Human Rights Commission.

 Magdalena Sepúlveda Carmona is the United Nations Special Rapporteur on extreme poverty and human rights and Visiting Fellow at the United Nations Research Institute for Social Development (UNRISD).
-Ms. Sepúlveda is a Chilean lawyer who holds a Ph.D in International Human Rights Law from Utrecht University in the Netherlands; an LL.M in human rights law from the University of Essex in the United Kingdom and a post graduate diploma in comparative law from the Pontificia Universidad Catolica de Chile.
-Ms. Sepulveda has worked as a researcher at the Netherlands Institute for Human Rights, as a staff attorney at the Inter-American Court of Human Rights, and as the Co-Director of the Department of International Law and Human Rights of the United Nations-mandated University for Peace (Costa Rica) and as Research Director at the International Council on Human Rights Policy in Geneva (Switzerland).
-She also served as a consultant to the Division of International Protection of UNHCR and to the Norwegian Refugee Council.
+Ms. Sepúlveda is a Chilean lawyer who holds a Ph.D in International Human Rights Law from Utrecht University (the Netherlands), and an LL.M from the University of Essex (UK).
+She has worked as a researcher at the Netherlands Institute for Human Rights, as a staff attorney at the Inter-American Court of Human Rights, as the Co-Director of the Department of International Law and Human Rights of the United Nations-mandated University for Peace (Costa Rica) and as Research Director at the International Council on Human Rights Policy in Geneva (Switzerland).
+She also served as a consultant to international organizations and NGOs including UNHCR and the Norwegian Refugee Council.
 She has been a visiting lecturer at a number of institutions in Latin America and published widely on issues regarding poverty, development and economic, social and cultural rights.
 She is also a member of the High Level Panel of Experts on Food Security and Nutrition (HLPE).